-C. L. I. A. 2

-Student's Name: Campus: Middle

-Age: Date of Birth:/ Grade: Gender: M F Student ID#:

-Address:

-City: Zip: Home Phone Number: ()

-Name of Physician: Physician's Telephone: ()

-Allergies : Yes □ No □ List:

-Current Medications: Yes □ No □ List:

-Medical Health Insurance Coverage: Yes □ No □

-Insurer: Group #: ID #: Phone #:

-Parent/Guardian 1 Work #: Parent/Guardian 1 Cell #:

-Place of Employment: Email Address:

-Parent/Guardian 2 Work #: Parent/Guardian 2 Cell #:

-Place of Employment: Email Address:

-Medical History: Yes No Yes No

-Allergies to medication High Blood Pressure

-Asthma Hepatitis

-Bleeding tendencies Kidney Disease and/or injury

-Bone and/or joint injury or disease Neck injury

-Contact Lenses/Glasses/Vision impairment Rheumatic Fever

-Diabetes Seizures

-Eye, Kidney, Lung removed/nonfunctioning Sickle Cell Anemia

-Head injury, concussion, loss of consciousness Skin Problems

-Heart-Related illness Surgeries

-Hernia $\Box$ Tuberculosis

-Hospitalizations in the last year?
+Fort Bend ISD Emergency Contact Form Fine Arts Department PLEASE PRINT Student's Name: Middle Age: Date of Birth: / Grade: Gender: M F Student ID#: Zip: Home Phone Number: () -Name of Physician: Physician's Telephone: () - Yes □ No □ List: Current Medications: Yes □ No □ Medical Health Insurance Coverage: Yes □ No □ Group #: ID #: Phone #: Insurer: Parent/Guardian 1 Work #: Parent/Guardian 1 Cell #: Place of Employment: Email Address: Parent/Guardian 2 Work #: Parent/Guardian 2 Cell #: Place of Employment: Email Address: Medical History: Allergies to medication High Blood Pressure Asthma Bleeding tendencies Kidney Disease and/or injury Bone and/or joint injury or disease Neck injury Contact Lenses/Glasses/Vision impairment Rheumatic Fever Diabetes Seizures Eye, Kidney, Lung removed/nonfunctioning Sickle Cell Anemia Head injury, concussion, loss of consciousness Skin Problems Heart-Related illness Surgeries Hernia Tuberculosis Hospitalizations in the last year?
 Is student currently under a physician's care?

-Explain all "Yes" answers here:(Attach another sheet if necessary)

-Date of your last tetanus shot:

-Parent/Guardian Permit Waiver: If, in the judgement of any representative of the schools, the said st sickness, I do hereby request, authorize, and consent to such care are nurse, or school representative, and I do hereby agree to indemnify by any person whomever on account of such care and treatment of statements.
+Explain all "Yes" answers here: (Attach another sheet if necessary) Date of your last tetanus shot: Parent/Guardian Permit Waiver: If, in the judgement of any representative of the schools, the said student should need immediate care and treatment as a result of an injury or sickness, I do hereby request, authorize, and consent to such care and treatment as may be given said student by any physician, athletic trainer, nurse, or school representative, and I do hereby agree to indemnify and save harmless the school and any school representative from any claim by any person whomever on account of such care and treatment of said student.
 Parent/Guardian Name (Printed):

-Parent/Guardian Signature: Date:

-Places return this form to your shild's teacher of record This form must accompany the student on all school trins
+Please return this form to your child's teacher of record.

+This form must accompany the student on all school trips.